 The first time a trademarked name appears in the body text, it may be footnoted.
 The footnote will state that it is registered, and the name of the owner.

 Manuscripts for AES conventions and conferences are not edited by the editorial staff.
 It is therefore important that authors prepare their manuscripts in accordance with the templates posted on the online submission site for each event.

 References should be numbered and listed at the end of the text, and should be cited in the text consecutively by number (shown in brackets).

 Each figure must be identified with a typed figure number and caption.

-Graphics (charts, graphs, illustrations, photos) may have to be compressed to keep the electronic file size small.
-The size of the final PDF file should be no more than 1 MB.
-Colors used in graphics will be maintained on convention and conference CD-ROMs, but printed convention papers and conference proceedings are black and white.
-Thus any information conveyed by colors is lost in the printed B&W copy.
-Remember this when you use colored lines in graphs; you should also use text labels for the lines.
+Graphics (charts, graphs, illustrations, photos) may have to be compressed to keep the electronic file size reasonably small, but not to the point that readability suffers.
+Colors used in graphics will be maintained for electronic publications, but any printed versions (if produced) will be black and white.
+Any information conveyed by colors is likely to be lost in a B&W copy.
+Remember this when you use colored lines in graphs, etc. You should also use text labels or symbols/styles for the lines.

-The standard AES paper cover is copyrighted by the Audio Engineering Society and may not be reproduced without permission.
+The standard AES paper cover or header page is copyrighted by the Audio Engineering Society and may not be reproduced without permission.

-Copyright to the content (but not the AES format) of an AES paper remains with its author.
-However, when submitting a paper for presentation at an AES convention, an author agrees that the AES Journal will have the first opportunity to consider it for publication.
+Copyright to the content (but not the AES format) of an AES convention or conference paper remains with its author.
+However, when submitting a paper for presentation at an AES convention or conference, an author agrees that the AES Journal will have the first opportunity to consider an updated version of it for publication.
 If it is accepted for publication in the Journal, authors will be asked to execute a transfer of copyright agreement.

 The author may convert their article to Open Access by paying a specific open-access fee.
 The policy is explained in detail on our Open Access website.